TheIronRock95/homelab-config/README.md

 # My Homelab Configuration

-This repository contains the configuration for my homelab, including the **Tofu bootstrap** and **Argo CD setup**.
+This repository contains the configuration for my homelab, including the **Infrastructure Bootstrap** and **GitOps Deployment Setup**.

 ## Overview

-- **Tofu Bootstrap**: Automates the provisioning of infrastructure components.
+- **Infrastructure Bootstrap**: Automates the provisioning of infrastructure components.
-- **Argo CD Configuration**: Manages Kubernetes applications using GitOps principles.
+- **GitOps Deployment Setup**: Manages Kubernetes applications using GitOps principles.

 ## Setup & Usage